 Expungement hearings are done before the judge.
 There is no jury.
 Somebody representing the prosecution will attend the hearing, and possibly argue against the expungement.
 While the rules of evidence apply in these hearings, they proceedings are a little less formal than a trial.
 Oral arguments on a felony expungement typically take about 10 minutes— once the case is called.
 With courts as busy as they are, it is not uncommon for it to take multiple hours for a case to be called on the day of the expungement hearing.

 You have pretty good chance of getting your felony expunged if you sign on with us.
 Our track record for California Felony Expungement is spectacular.
-We have succeeded in over 96% of our California felony cases— if you did not violate any terms of probation, the success rate is even higher.
+We have succeeded in over 96% of our California felony cases— if you did not violate any terms of your probation or sentence, the success rate is even higher.
 Each case is different.
 Your chances of success increase if more time has passed since your conviction because we can then show the court more of the positive achievements you have made in your life.

 We start each case by having our clients complete a questionnaire that asks questions about their accomplishments since the conviction and goals for the future.
 We use this information and the court records to create a strategy for success on your expungement.
 While we never turn down a case for being too difficult, we will let you know if we see particular challenges and what we can do to overcome them.